-Today it’s time to add someone to the Interesting Tweople list on Running Wolf’s Rant. @StellaTeleur is one of the best photographers that I’ve ever had the pleasure of meeting and shooting with.
+Today it’s time to add someone to the Interesting Tweople list on Running Wolf’s Rant. @StellaTeleur (Christelle Duvenage) is one of the best photographers that I’ve ever had the pleasure of meeting and shooting with.
 I’ve always referred to her as “the girl with the blue hair”, but there seems to be a lot more to her than just her hair.

-Christelle Duvenhage (@StellaTeleur) received her National Diploma in commercial photography a while ago.
+She received her National Diploma in commercial photography a while ago.
 She was particularly focused on personal work during her B.Tech year and she is currently trying to finish her M.Tech in Photography (which is concerned with the social landscape through a photographic exploration of the Eastern Coast of South Africa).

-She has a personal love for the alternative music scene and the appreciation of the wonderful South African talent there within and it has lead her to capture moments on stage, to appropriate subtle expressions of musical passion that allows the show in its entirety to grow and evolve into something communal but distinctive, individually specific but universally comprehensible, familiar but brand new.
+Christelle has a personal love for the alternative music scene and the appreciation of the wonderful South African talent there within and it has lead her to capture moments on stage, to appropriate subtle expressions of musical passion that allows the show in its entirety to grow and evolve into something communal but distinctive, individually specific but universally comprehensible, familiar but brand new.

-She makes these moments perceptible and concrete, to be called upon at selected moments in time as witnesses of vividness and eminence, since digital music eases the hunger pains in between shows but can never substitute the sustenance received from the intensity of the live performance.
+Christelle makes these moments perceptible and concrete, to be called upon at selected moments in time as witnesses of vividness and eminence, since digital music eases the hunger pains in between shows but can never substitute the sustenance received from the intensity of the live performance.
 The photos keep that life-long musical festival that is constantly playing in the back of her mind, forever playing.
 It turns into the cord that allows her to lean over, but not fall over the edge of lucidity.
 Just take a look at the photo that she took below, and you’ll see what I mean.

 You have stunning blue hair and I know it’s your favourite hair colour.
 What other colours have you died your hair and what colours haven’t you died your hair?